 Toggle site contrast Toggle Contract

-We provide chemotherapy treatment in our cancer care and haematology units at Stoke Mandeville Hospital and Wycombe Hospital.
+We provide treatment in our cancer care and haematology units at Stoke Mandeville Hospital and Wycombe Hospital.

 Our specialist nursing staff have experience and qualifications in chemotherapy administration and cancer nursing.
 They’re committed to providing compassionate, high quality care to our patients, their families and carers.

-Before you start chemotherapy
+Before you start treatment

 We’ll also discuss clinical procedures such as blood tests.
 We’ll tell you about the dates and times you need to come to hospital for your chemotherapy treatment.